- About AHRD

 The awards are given for excellence in applying scholarly HRD theory and research to practice in a manner that brings measurable improvement to an organization and/or has the potential to advance the field of HRD.

 The awards recognize HRD projects or interventions that exceed a total of 50 people days of work effort, and that have been completed within the last two calendar years or are still underway.
-The 2014 awards will not recognize work that finished before January 1, 2013.

 Submissions must come from named individuals (i.e. not a whole organization).
 A submission can name one or more people, but each must have had a substantial contribution to the project or intervention.
 In addition, a submission must contain the name of at least one AHRD Full Member with an active membership status at both the time of submission and at the time when the award winners are announced.
-(Note: non-members can join at http://www.ahrd.org/?Join_AHRD.)
+(Note: non-members may join at http://www.ahrd.org/?Join_AHRD.)
 No individual can be named in more than three submissions per calendar year.